Riley Greene

 Riley Alan Greene (born September 28, 2000) is an American professional baseball outfielder for the Detroit Tigers of Major League Baseball (MLB).
 He was drafted fifth overall by the Tigers in the 2019 MLB draft.
-He made his MLB debut in 2022 and was an All-Star in 2024 and 2025.
+He made his MLB debut in 2022, won his first Silver Slugger Award in 2025, and has been selected to three All-Star teams.

 Amateur career

 Greene attended Paul J. Hagerty High School in Oviedo, Florida, where he played on their baseball team alongside Vaughn Grissom.
 In 2018, he played for Team USA in the U-18 Pan-American Championships.
 As a senior in 2019, he hit .422 with eight home runs and 27 runs batted in (RBIs).
 He committed to play college baseball at the University of Florida.